Jurwen/Swept-Volume/README.md

 ## Usage

 To use the `general_sweep` tool, you must provide an initial grid file as arguments, along with any desired options.
 The functions are now hard-coded in `trajectory.h`.
-Feel free to change it to any lambda function at `implicit_sweep`.
+Feel free to change it to any lambda function at `implicit_sweep`.  build

 ```bash
 ./general_sweep <grid> <function> [OPTIONS]